Florida’s Best Direct Mortgage Lender

 No Credit using non-traditional tradelines

-Absence of Credit History For borrower(s) with no established credit history, base the determination
+Absence of Credit History For borrower(s) with no established credit history, base the determination on

-considered an adverse factor.
+adverse factor.
 It may result when:

 •